robotframework/robotframework-RFCP-syllabus/basics-3-test_case_syntax.md

     3. **Remote libraries** does not contains any keyword, but it works as a proxy between Robot Framework and actual test library implementation.
 These can be run on the other machine and can be implemented using languages not supported by Robot Framework natively.

   - [Resources](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#resource-and-variable-files)
 Resource files provide a mechanism for sharing keywords and variables.
 These files cannot contain tests or tasks.
-Resource file is taken in use in _Resource_ settings so that path to the file is given as an argument to the settings.
+Resource file is taken in use with a `Resource` setting where the path to the file is given as an argument to the setting.

   - Not variable files
 Variable files are in the scope of advanced exam.